Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 3. The one-time recovery code is received by the Tx Validation pallet, which verifies the code.
 4. From the new account, call initiate_recovery on the extended_recovery pallet.
 5. The old account associated with the app receives a notification.
-6. If approved or after a defined number of times without responses, with the account id associated with the program token, call vouch_recovery on the recovery pallet.
+6. After a defined  times, the account id associated with the program token, call vouch_recovery on the recovery pallet.

 #### NFC Recovery with extended recovery pallet
 ##### Recovery Setup